On average, couples in the U.S. spent $30,000 to tie the knot in 2022 — without considering additional expenses such as honeymoons and bridal showers.

 |WedSafe||Last-Minute Liability Coverage||Up to $5M||Liability: $1,000 for property damage claims |

 |USAA||Military Families||Up to $2M||Liability: $1,000 for property damage claims |

 Best Wedding Insurance Reviews

-If you want to bundle both policies, you can either add $5,000 in cancellation coverage to your liability policy for only $50 or buy the two policies together and receive a 15% discount on the total cost.
-Cancellation policies can be purchased up to 14 days before the event, whereas you can buy liability policies one day before the event.
+If you want to bundle both policies, you can add $5,000 in cancellation coverage to your liability policy for only $50.
+Alternatively, you can buy the two policies together and receive a 15% discount on the total cost.
+Cancellation policies can be purchased up to 14 days before the event, but you can buy liability policies one day before the event.

-Some wedding insurance companies let you purchase your liability policy one day in advance, but WedSafe goes even further, allowing you to purchase yours on your wedding day itself.
-As some other providers offer, a digital certificate of liability is sent directly to your venue and/or vendors via email right after your purchase.
+Why we chose it: A number of other wedding insurance companies let you purchase your liability policy up to one day in advance, but WedSafe goes even further.
+It allows you to purchase your policy on your wedding day itself.

 The company’s average premium costs between $75 and $200 (to see the exact prices, you must apply for a quote).
 Also, WedSafe’s coverage limit of $5 million in liability is one of the highest in the industry.

 - Offers a "change of heart" policy